Skip to main content

 Jose Carlos Flores-Rodarte, MD

-Dr. Flores-Rodarte was born in Ciudad Juarez, Mexico, and grew up on the Central Coast of California.
-He studied philosophy and biological sciences at the University of California, Irvine before earning his MD and MPH with a focus in global health at the Icahn School of Medicine at Mount Sinai in New York City.
-He is currently chief resident at the University of Washington’s Family Medicine Residency Program and has interests in serving Spanish-speaking underserved populations, as well as health policy and health care administration.
+Dr. Flores-Rodarte was born in Ciudad Juarez, Mexico and grew up in the Central Coast of California.
+He studied Philosophy & Biological Sciences at the University of California, Irvine before earning his M.D. and M.P.H with a focus in Global Health at the Icahn School of Medicine at Mount Sinai in New York City.
+He is currently Chief Resident at the University of Washington’s Family Medicine Residency and has interests in serving Spanish-speaking underserved populations, as well as health policy and healthcare administration.

 Adriana Linares, MD